mathias31415/primitives_from_planned_trajectory_python/README.md

 ## Process planned trajectory
 Start the python script with the following command:
 ```
-ros2 run primitives_from_planned_trajectory process_trajectory_to_primitives
+ros2 run primitives_from_planned_trajectory_python process_trajectory_to_primitives
 ```
 Then plan a trajectory in RViz with MoveIt by pressing `plan`.
 The python script will:
     1. Read the planned trajectory from `/display_planned_path`.
     2. Calculate the endefector pose for every point in the trajectory using the `/compute_fk` service.
     3. Save the trajectory and endefector poses to a `trajectory_<date>_<time>_planned.csv` file.
-    4. Ask user if path should get approximated wit PTP or LIN Motion Primitives.
+    4. Ask user if path should get approximated with PTP or LIN Motion Primitives.
     5. Approximate the path with motion primitives using using Ramer-Douglas-Peucker Algorithm (RDP).
 For PTP in joint-space, for LIN in cartesian-space.
     6. Plot the trajectory vs the aproximated motion primitives path.
     7. Publish Goal-Poses of the Motion Primitives to `/visualization_marker_array` topic to visualize in RViz using MarkerArray